kyleboas/tacticsjournal.com/_posts/2024/09/2024-09-14-cesc-fabregas-every-player-needs-to-be-told-what-to-do.md

 <!---more--->

-His full answer when asked by Gary Lineker on [The Rest Is Football podcast](https://youtu.be/RPnAC5sWNU4?si=yEcH8Vyzkw5qxAk6), "what kind of coach are you?
+His full answer when asked by Gary Lineker on [The Rest Is Football podcast](https://youtu.be/RPnAC5sWNU4?si=yEcH8Vyzkw5qxAk6), "What kind of coach are you?
 Are you more Wenger, or more Guardiola, or even Mourinho?":

 > I will try to be a bit of both.
 I always talk about timing, about spaces, about the right moments when to appear and when to go.
 It depends if, let's say, the fullback goes a little bit more inside, the winger goes a little bit more outside, to give width.
 At least one player to give the width on the pitch, etc. etc.
 >